lucidworks/solr-couchbase-plugin/README.md

   - port - A port number on which this plugin will register itself as a Couchbase replica.
   - numVBuckets - A number of VBuckets used by this Couchbase replica.
 Couchbase Server on Mac OS X uses 64 vBuckets as opposed to the 1024 vBuckets used by other platforms. **Couchbase clusters with mixed platforms are not supported.** It is required that numVBuckets is identical on the Couchbase server and Solr plugin.
   - commitAfterBatch - A flag specifying whether this plugin should commit documents to Solr after every batch of documents or when all the documents are retrieved from Couchbase.

+  - couchbaseServer - Optional, a list with attributes that are required for creating Couchbase XDCR remote cluster and/or XDCR replication.
+  - ipAddress - The IP address at where this plugin is running.
+Required if you have couchbaseServer field.
+  - couchbaseUsername - The username of target Couchbase instance.
+With this field the plugin can get authorized by Couchbase.
+Required if you have couchbaseServer field.
+  - couchbasePassword - The password of target Couchbase instance.
+With this field the plugin can get authorized by Couchbase.
+Required if you have couchbaseServer field.
+  - clusterName - The cluster name that you want to create Couchbase XDCR remote cluster with.
+Required if you have couchbaseServer field.
+  - bucketInfo - Optional, a list with attributes that are required for crteating Couchbase XDCR replication.
+  - fromBucketName - The Couchbase bucket name where you want to pull data from.
+Required if you have bucketInfo field.
+  - toBucketName - The destination bucket name where you want to push data to.
+Basically you have to use the names that are specified in "bucket" list.
+Required if you have bucketInfo field.

 * bucket - a list with bucket parameters required to perform a synchronisation with Couchbase.
 Multiple lists of this type are allowed.
   - name - Bucket name - must be unique